 - Complicated and expensive disaster recovery.

-- Hardware will need to be upgrade or replaced in time which requires further set-up and hardware costs, as well as creating unwanted downtime.
+- Hardware will need to be upgraded or replaced in time which requires further set-up and hardware costs, as well as creating unwanted downtime.

 With virtualization, PCs and servers still need hardware to run on but the difference is they reside on a very powerful and very efficient array of virtual servers with lots of protection and redundancy built in.